Outer-Wilds-New-Horizons/new-horizons/README.md

 	- Timed position/velocity changes
 - Implement custom Nomai scrolls
 - Implement custom translatable writing

+## Development
+If you want to help (please dear god help us) then check out the [contact](#contact) info below.
+The Unity project we use to make asset bundles for this mod is [here](https://github.com/xen-42/new-horizons-unity).

 ## Contact
 Join the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6) if you have any questions or just want to chat about modding!
 Theres a New Horizons category there dedicated to discussion of this mod.